 Just a few questions to ask yourself:

 Are you aware of the need for coat care required to keep your Barbet clean, mat free and comfortable?
 Yup, this hairy beast requires minimum once weekly grooming and preferably 2 times.
-Their coat is always growing and will often times require appointments with groomers every 4-6 weeks depending on your lifestyle, costing in some cases as much as $150 or more.
-Would you really enjoy hours of upkeep for their lifetime?
+Their coat is always growing and will often require appointments with groomers every 4-6 weeks depending on your lifestyle, costing in some cases as much as $150 or more.
+Would you really enjoy all the hours of upkeep for their entire lifetime?

 Did you know Barbets are a sporting dog whose history has been to retrieve game from fields and water?
 While they sure are an easy going, cheerful and oftentimes comedic dog to live with, Barbets do still have natural prey drive so look out to all the local squirrels, chippies and rabbits.
 To keep them out of trouble they will be requiring a minimum daily exercise of 30-60 minutes, preferably the latter.
 Do you have the time to accomplish this?
 Are you able to provide additional stimulation of swimming and or forest walking, perhaps spend time at cottages/summer homes etc.?